What first time homebuyers need to know about homeowners insurance when shopping for a policy to protect their new investment - their first house.

 You may need special endorsements or riders to protect especially valuable items such as jewelry, antiques, collectibles, or electronics.

 A: The neighborhood and location of your home plays a role in determining your insurance premium.
 Living in a location with more crime will increase your premiums.
-Installing precautionary measures like an alarm system can reduce the cost of your policy.
+Installing safety measures like an alarm system can reduce the cost of your policy.

 A: We love swimming pools and for many first-time buyers a pool or hot tub is a must-have.
 But these features come at a price.
 Your homeowners insurance premium is going to be more expensive if a pool or hot tub is on your property.
 You may even want to purchase additional liability coverage or an umbrella policy if you have assets worth protecting.